-As a result of these changes and developments, the OSC has provided CDCC with a temporary exemption from the requirement to be recognized as a clearing agency.
-The temporary exemption order will terminate on the earlier of (i) the date that the OSC renders a subsequent order recognizing CDCC as a clearing agency or exempting it from such requirement and (ii) July 1, 2013.
-The temporary exemption order should provide CDCC with the time needed to establish its new clearing functions and should provide the OSC with the time needed to assess the impact of CDCC's new functions and to consider an appropriate regulatory framework for CDCC.
+The Securities Act (Ontario) prohibits clearing agencies from carrying on business in Ontario unless they are either recognized by the OSC as a clearing agency or exempted from this requirement.
+The OSC has provided CDCC with a temporary exemption from the requirement to be recognized as a clearing agency.
+The temporary exemption order will terminate on the earlier of (i) the date that the OSC renders a subsequent order recognizing CDCC as a clearing agency or exempting it from such requirement and (ii) May 30, 2014.
+On February 20, 2014, the OSC posted for public comment the terms and conditions of a draft recognition order in respect of CDCC.
+The public comment period ended on March 24, 2014.

-The terms and conditions of the OSC temporary exemption order for CDCC, in addition to the requirements to provide the rules that it files for review and self-certification with the AMF and financial information, include requirements for CDCC to provide specified information related to the Fixed Income Clearing Service on a regular basis to the OSC, including prompt notification of any material failures or changes to its systems and statistical information in respect of transactions cleared and settled through the Fixed Income Clearing Service.
+The terms and conditions of the OSC temporary exemption order for CDCC, in addition to the requirements to provide the rules that it files for review and self-certification with the AMF and financial information, include requirements for CDCC to provide on a regular basis to the OSC specified information related to the various fixed income clearing services it performs, including prompt notification of any material failures or changes to its systems and statistical information in respect of transactions cleared and settled through its fixed income clearing services.